yuxian999/M-DDDR/README.md

 ############################## LIST OF FILES ########################################

+-M-DDDR
+--small_instances
-parameter_general.m: to generate parameters for multistage DDDR with Type-1 ambiguity set Pattern 1-1;
+    -parameter_general.m: to generate parameters for multistage DDDR with Type-1 ambiguity set Pattern 1-1;

-parameter_match.m: to generate parameters for multistage DDDR with Type-2 ambiguity set Pattern 2-1;
+    -parameter_match.m: to generate parameters for multistage DDDR with Type-2 ambiguity set Pattern 2-1;

-parameter_bound.m: to generate parameters for multistage DDDR with Type-3 ambiguity set Pattern 3-1;
+    -parameter_bound.m: to generate parameters for multistage DDDR with Type-3 ambiguity set Pattern 3-1;

+    -demand.m: to generate demand scenarios where demand(t,i) is the demand in stage t, scenario i.

+--large_instances
+    -parameter_general.m: to generate parameters for multistage DDDR with Type-1 ambiguity set and large-scale instances;

+    -parameter_bound.m: to generate parameters for multistage DDDR with Type-3 ambiguity set and large-scale instances;

-demand.m: to generate demand scenarios where demand(t,i) is the demand in stage t, scenario i.
+    -demand_normal.m: to generate demand scenarios following Normal distribution where demand(t,i) is the demand in stage t, scenario i.

 Descriptions of models and parameter settings see Yu, X., Shen, S., "Multistage Distributionally Robust Mixed-Integer Programming with Decision-Dependent Moment-Based Ambiguity Sets," submitted, 2020.